yusefessawi/prompt_extractor/README.md

 #### Yusef Essawi
 _____________________

-**Prompt Engineering**: Crafting high-quality prompts that can guide a large language model (LLM) toward generating precise and meaningful responses
+**Prompt Engineering**: Crafting prompts that can guide a large language model (LLM) toward generating precise and meaningful responses

 **Why prompt theft matters:**
 - A good prompt is valuable because it is effective at performing particular tasks, contains sensitive information, or both.